 The Group leases part of its head office and some of its branches.
-The leases typically run for a period of five to ten years, with an option to renew the lease after that date.
+The leases typically run for a period of five to ten years.

-The Group also leases areas for its ATMs with contract terms of one to ten years.
+The Group also leases areas for its ATMs with a period of one to ten years.
 The areas for ATMs are not exactly defined in contracts and the Group cannot control the economic benefits from the use of those spaces, i.e. does not have right to direct the use of the identified asset.

-December 31, 2021 December 31, 2020
+December 31, 2022 December 31, 2021

-Lease liabilities (current) Lease liabilities (non-current) 1,373 5,541 1,086 3,071
+Lease liabilities (current) Lease liabilities (non-current) 1,749 6,522 1,373 5,541

-Total lease liabilities 6,914 4,157
+Total lease liabilities 8,271 6,914